LetrazApp/letraz-utils/docs/CICD_SETUP.md

 - **Reliable rollback capabilities** with health checks
 - **Comprehensive monitoring** with notifications

-The pipeline follows industry best practices and is production-ready for the letraz-scrapper GenAI application.
+The pipeline follows industry best practices and is production-ready for the letraz-utils GenAI application.

 ## Support